arbiterofcool/ThreeCircles/README.md

     ...
     }
 ```
+to fetch Platform Core plugins.

 in UrlMappings.groovy
 line removed
 ```java
     "/"(view:"/index")
 ```

-### The domain classes have been already added
+#### 2.3 Comain classes
-Now, look at the class diagram
+We've added the following domain classes.
+Look at the class diagram
 ![class diagram](https://github.com/fabricematrat/ThreeCircles/raw/master/imagesTutorial/classDiagram.png "class diagram")

-### Generate HTML5 scaffolding for both controller and views
+### 3. Your TODO

-This is where you start doing some work
+This is where you start doing some work!

+#### 3.1 Generate HTML5 scaffolding
+for both controller and views using 3musketeers plugin script

 ```java
 grails html-generate-all threecircles.User